Science, Art, Litt, Science based Art & Science Communication

 “The moment you explain something to people, the debunking problem is far less of an issue,” according to experts.
-“You replace the myth with an explanation of the truth.”
+“You replace the myth with an explanation of the facts.”

 There is an interesting research paper that says... when presenting readers with new information, “try to avoid repeating false information,” since that may be what remains in people’s minds.
 And in some situations, asking readers for their opinion or getting them to form an opinion as they read might help them distinguish between what is truth and what is myth.
 Peter and Koch published their results in the January Science Communication.
 Point noted.